stefanusayudha/stefanusayudha/README.md

 ### Hi Im Steve
+- Android Expert.
 - Im a scientist for fun.
-Im a programmer for fun.
-Ask me anything about Android, Software Architecture, Physic Science any kind of Science.
+- Im a programmer for fun.
+- Ask me anything about Android, Software Architecture, Physic Science any kind of Science.
 - You can find me at :
 >- [Instagram](https://www.instagram.com/stefanus_ayudha/)
 >- [Email](mailto:stefanus.ayudha@gmail.com)